 Even before the fires, there were limited hotels on Kangaroo Island, many of which fill up early.
 Therefore, this is one island that we booked well in advance.

 As the wilderness retreat that we stayed at has burned down, we cannot offer a personal recommendation, just a quick link to the hotel options.
-However, in retrospect, we wished we had stayed at an Airbnb, or at least somewhere with longer reception hours, and passionate people to give us guidance.

 How to get from Adelaide to Kangaroo Island

 There are two ways to get to the island, either fly to Kingscote or take a Kangaroo Island ferry from Cape Jervis to Penneshaw.
 We chose the ferry, but rather than getting up before dawn and driving to Cape Jervis, we spent the night at a resort.

 Two ferry companies, Sealink and Kangaroo Island Connect, operate the same route several times daily.
 We opted for Sealink, a good choice, as our cruise offered comfortable seating, served food (and coffee), and could take our car.

 Pro tip: for the smoothest ride, sit on the main deck towards the back of the cabin.